It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

 If your kids are still little, they will make shelters on their own.
-Just show them some pictures of survival shelters for inspiration and they’ll figure it out.
-Later, you can give them mini lessons on skills like rigging a tarp and tying knots and lashing.
+Just show them some pictures of survival shelters for inspiration, and they’ll figure it out.
+Later, you can give them mini-lessons on skills like rigging a tarp, tying knots, and lashing.

 Teens usually aren’t so keen on making forts in the forest.
 If they are resistant, you might want to take them to an outdoor survival course.